randillasith/birthday-bliss/README.md

 # 🎂 Birthday Celebration Web Experience

-A beautiful, interactive, and magical birthday celebration website — complete with countdown animation, floating hearts, glowing candles, and a starry-night wish scene.
+A beautiful, interactive, and magical birthday celebration website — complete with a **live countdown**, floating hearts, glowing candles you can blow out, and a starry-night wish scene.
 Designed for a unique and heartfelt surprise.

 ---

 ## 🌟 Features

-- 🎉 Full-screen animated **birthday countdown**
+- ⏳ **Live countdown** to the birthday moment
 - ❤️ Heartbeat-style **canvas animation**
 - 🎂 Click or **blow-out candles** with microphone detection
 - 🌌 **Final wish** message under a starry night sky